Discover the Magic of

 Bring storytelling back into the real, physical world.

+Instead of building accessibility in afterwards, the Sensory–Abling–Story (S.A.S.) framework incorporates it from the very first page.
 No child is told how they should experience the book.
 Every feature is optional.
 The story works whether it is read silently, read aloud, listened to, touched, coloured, explored outdoors, or simply enjoyed as a bedtime tale.

 The S.A.S.
 Framework Explained